-- A form of sex discrimination that violates Title VII and Guam law. - Any harassment based on someone's sex or gender. - Any unwelcome sexual advance or conduct of a sexual nature, when any of the following is true: - Submission to the advance or conduct is made explicitly or implicitly a condition of employment. - Submission to or rejection of the advance or conduct is used as a basis for employment decisions. - The advance or conduct unreasonably interferes with an employee's work performance by creating an intimidating, hostile, or offensive work environment.
+- A form of sex discrimination that violates Title VII and equivalent state and local laws. - · Any harassment based on someone's sex or gender. - Any unwelcome sexual advance or conduct of a sexual nature, when any of the following is true: - Submission to the advance or conduct is made explicitly or implicitly a condition of employment. - Submission to or rejection of the advance or conduct is used as a basis for employment decisions. - The advance or conduct unreasonably interferes with an employee's work performance by creating an intimidating, hostile, or offensive work environment.